cimryan/teslausb/README.md

     ifconfig wlan0
     ```
 1. Verify that there's an IP address on your subnet assigned.
 If you don't see the IP address wait for a couple of seconds and re-run the command.
+1. Try to ping your archive server from the Pi.
+    ```
+    ping nautilus
+    ```
+1. If the server can't be reached, ping it's IP address:
+    ```
+    ping 192.168.0.41
+    ```
+1. If you can't ping the archive server by IP address from the Pi you should go do whatever you need to on your network to fix that.
+If you can't reach the archive server by name from the Pi but you can by IP address then use its IP address, below, in place of its name.
 1. Run these commands, subsituting your values:
     ```
     export archiveserver=Nautilus